n1ghts4kura/dgzx-robomaster-raspi/README.md

 # dgzx-robomaster-raspi
-An open-source robomaster controlling library from DGZX by Aunnno and n1ghts4kura.
+An open-source robomaster controlling library from DGZX by Team EOR.